UNIQUE BIRDS AND STILL LIFE PAINTINGS IN OILS

 Cresting the rise.
 Crested tit on cherries.
 Oils on canvas.

-Oil painting of a nuthatch and black cap looking for food.
+Still life of a nuthatch and black cap garden birds searching for seeds in a pot.

 Curiosity.
 Black cap and nuthatch.
 Oils on canvas.